 Washing, dressing, toileting, and eating, according to each child’s individual capacity

 Sweeping, mopping, recycling paper, plant care and gardening.

 All toddlers have an innate need to move and when allowed to move around their environment freely, they grow up to feel a sense of trust from their caregivers.
 Our environment provides the space and activities that incorporate purposeful movement in the indoor and outdoor environment.

 Walking, climbing, running, jumping, balancing, climbing steps, and movement of furniture

 Reaching, grasping, picking up objects, transferring objects, using tools and utensils, engaging with creative expression activities such as painting, clay, scribbling.

 One of the many joyful aspects of a toddler environment is food preparation.
 Learning how to prepare one’s own food is a critical life skill and allows children to master real tools in the process.
 When preparing food for the whole group, children experience being a contributing member of their community and develop a real sense of belonging.
 This is one of the first steps in becoming a well-functioning social being.

-During the first plane of development (0-6years) children are able to learn to communicate simply by being emersed in a language rich environment.
-Our guides strive to be good language roles models by listening attentively, respectfully, and responsively to all attempts made by the children to communicate.
-Activities will include naming objects, describing actions and intentions, presentations with real and replica objects that interest the child, discussing pictures, conversation, music & singing, poetry.
+During the first plane of development (0-6years) children are able to learn to communicate simply by being immersed in a language rich environment.
+Our guides strive to be good language role models by listening attentively, respectfully, and responsively to all attempts made by the children to communicate.
+Activities will include naming objects, describing actions and intentions, presentations with real and replica objects that interest the child, discussing pictures, conversation, music, singing, and poetry.